-This essay is based on Tashi Colman’s interviews with Togden Achö in the summer of 2018, in Bir, India.
+This two-part essay is based on Tashi Colman’s interviews with Togden Achö in the summer of 2018, in Bir, India.
 In it the Togden describes his earliest memories of Trungpa Rinpoche and then his experiences of the escape, some of which add important, often dramatic, details to what we knew — details which further highlight the journey’s extraordinary dangers.

 Achö was born in 1932 to parents who were students of Trungpa Rinpoche.
 Among his early memories was the sound of weeping filling the family home; he was told that the family was mourning the death of the Tenth Trungpa, Chökyi Nyinche.
 He recalled later making the three-hour ride to Dutsi Til to view the body.
 He was seven at the time.